nkhan14/HW14_TechBlog/README.md

 SOFTWARE.

 ## Tests
 There are currently no tests for this project.
+Please contact developer (Scott Brunswick) for issues.

 ## Questions
-Reach out to me at emilyrendleman@gmail.com if you have questions about this project.
+Reach out to me at nabiha.khan@me.com if you have questions about this project.
-You can explore more of my projects at https://github.com/emrendle.